nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 The `ListByDayCommand`  is initialised with a `DayPredicate` and updates

 ### Find feature
-The `findCommand` extends the `Command` class.
+The `FindCommand` extends the `Command` class.
 It allows the user to find for tutees by specifying their names and/or subject using their prefixes.
+Both parameters are optional, but at least one of them must be specified for the `find` command to work properly.

+`FindCommand` takes in the following fields:
+* **Name (Optional field)**: String composed of character between A-Z and a-z.
+* **Subject (Optional field)**: String without restriction in characters.

 The following sequence diagram shows how the edit command works.
 ![FindSequenceDiagram](images/FindSequenceDiagram.png)